col-ms/spotify-api-exploration/README.md

 - What sub-genres emerge from analysis of his discography?
 Can songs be assigned accurately using a clustering algorithm?
 - How do the lyrics and the tonality of the songs fit together?

+### Goal Model

+Using the data aforementioned, my goal for this model is to predict which album, or timeframe, a particular song belongs to.
+I think this will be a little challenging, as music is often one of those things that is typically measured qualitatively, and might be hard to assign values to.